MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api-migration.md

 Use this migration guide to understand the Contoso Real Estate serverless API migration with Azure Functions to the v4 programming model.

 The migration covers the move from the v3 programming model to the v4 programming model.
 The new model allows complete flexibility in folder and file organization.
 This flexibility allows you to rethink and refactor as part of the migration.
-Minimize your refactoring so your existing tests works on both versions.
+Minimize your refactoring so your existing tests work on both versions.
 Once this code migration and testing are complete, then you can continue to refactor and improve the code.

 ## Manage monorepo workspace dependencies for v4 programming model

 The Azure Functions app in the Contoso Real Estate project is part of a monorepo controlled with npm workspaces.
-Its important to understand the environment and tooling before migrating to the v4 programming model in this environment.
+It's important to understand the environment and tooling before migrating to the v4 programming model in this environment.

 > [!NOTE]
 > **Workspaces** is a generic term that refers to the set of features in the npm cli that provides support to managing multiple packages from your local file system from within a singular top-level, root package.

 For the Contoso Real Estate project, the source code projects are managed by npm workspaces from a single `/packages` subfolder.
 The original v3 sat in the `api` folder and all the provisioning and deployment provided by the [Azure Developer CLI](/azure/developer/azure-developer-cli) and [Bicep](/azure/azure-resource-manager/bicep/) uses that folder name.
 The `api` package is just one of several applications within the monorepo's workspaces.
-The use of an npm workspace means there is a single `node_modules` folder.
+The use of an npm workspace means there's a single `node_modules` folder.
 In order to use this single `node_modules` folder correctly, meaning only one version of Azure Functions app dependencies are installed, you have to separate the v3 and v4 programming models into separate branches during migration.
 Keep v3 in the main branch, start v4 in a new branch, and then merge the v4 branch into the main branch when the migration is complete.

 ## Archive the Azure Functions Node.js v3 programming model**

 To archive the v3 programming model, you need to do the following:

-1. Run the following command to move the v3 api code into `./packages/api-legacy` folder.
-This allows you to keep the code around until the migration is completed deployed to all required regions and thouroughly tested.
+1. Run the following command to move the v3 API code into `./packages/api-legacy` folder.
+This allows you to keep the code around until the migration is completed deployed to all required regions and thoroughly tested.

     ```bash
     git mv ./packages/api ./packages/api-legacy